Cambridge University Linguistics: Tips & Questions for Interview

 Candidates have prior notice, with most getting an interview timetable, along with who will be interviewing them.

-Example Past Questions from Cambridge Linguistics interviews
+Example Past Questions from Linguistics Cambridge interviews

 General questions: